 Sales of certain of our existing products have higher margins than others.
 For instance, our high-end systems and related consumables yield a greater gross margin than our entry-level systems.
-As some of the sales of our entry-level systems may displace sales of our other systems.
+Sales of our entry-level systems may displace sales of our other systems.
 If sales of our entry-level desktop 3D printers have the effect of reducing sales of our higher margin products, or if for any other reason, our product mix shifts too far into lower margin products, and we are not able to sufficiently reduce the engineering, production and other costs associated with those products or substantially increase the sales of those products, our profitability could be reduced.
-A similar negative impact on our gross margins could result due to a significant shift towards revenues generated by our AM parts service business, Stratasys Direct Manufacturing, and which are characterized by lower margins relative to our products.
+A similar negative impact on our gross margins could result due to a significant shift towards revenues generated by our AM parts service business, Stratasys Direct Manufacturing, which are characterized by lower margins relative to our products.

-The markets in which we participate (especially the lower-end market) are competitive.
+The markets in which we participate are competitive.
 Our failure to compete successfully could cause our revenues and the demand for our products to decline.

-We compete with a wide variety of producers of systems that create models, prototypes, other 3D objects and end-use parts as well as producers of materials and services for these systems, including both additive and subtractive manufacturing methodologies, such as metal extrusion, computer-controlled machining and manual modeling techniques.
-Our principal competition currently consists of other manufacturers of systems for prototype development and customized manufacturing processes, including 3D Systems Corporation, HP, Carbon and Markforged, and, with respect to our desktop 3D printers, a multitude of companies such as Markforged, Ultimaker, Formlabs and others.
+We compete with a wide variety of producers of systems that create 3D printed models, prototypes, manufacturing aids, medical guides and end-use parts as well as producers of materials and services for these systems, including both additive and subtractive manufacturing methodologies, such as metal extrusion, computer-controlled machining and manual modeling techniques.
+Our principal competition currently consists of other manufacturers of systems for prototype development and manufacturing processes, including 3D Systems Corporation, HP, Carbon3D, EOS GmbH , Markforged and Desktop Metal (following their acquisition of EnvisionTEC), and, with respect to our desktop 3D printers, a multitude of companies such as Markforged, Ultimaker, XYZ Printing and Formlabs.
 Competition with our desktop 3D printers and our other lower-end products has intensified and creates a challenging business environment.
-For our broadened AM parts and services business, our chief competitors consist of 3D Systems Corporation, Materialise, Protolabs and many other smaller service providers.
+For our broadened AM parts and services business, our chief competitors consist of 3D Systems, Materialise, Protolabs and many other smaller service providers.
 We may face additional competition in the future from other new entrants into the marketplace, including companies that may have significantly greater resources than we have that may become new market entrants or may enter through acquisition or strategic or marketing partnerships with current competitors.